davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

-The process of updating all the replicas is called **replication**.
-This is a good starting point for a design sketch, although there are some details we haven't worked out yet.
-Now let's figure out how to fail over to one of our backups.
+The process of updating all the replicas this way is called **replication**.

+For a design sketch, this is a good starting point, although there are some details we still need to work out to get this right.
+For now, though, let's figure out how to fail over to one of our backups.

 Up until now, our the answer to the question "which node is the leader?" was a compile-time constant.
 It could have been hardcoded, or provided via a config file.
 Now that we support failover, the leader can change at runtime, so we need a runtime algorithm for determining who currently is the leader.
 Whatever scheme we come up with cannot itself rely on some kind of leader to tell us who is leader &mdash; the whole point is the leader might have crashed, lost power, or gotten disconnected from the network because Ted was in a rush to go home and enjoy his extensive collection of ["Thundercats" cartoons](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf).